rdkcentral/rdk-halif-device_settings/docs/pages/images/dsHdmiIn_halSpec.md

 The diagram below describes a high-level software architecture of the HdmiIn stack.

+@todo change device settings to camel case and on Host

 ```mermaid
 %%{ init : { "theme" : "forest", "flowchart" : { "curve" : "linear" }}}%%
 flowchart TD